 Our Analysis and Test Results

-Founded in 2005, bumGenius is part of a larger company called Cotton Babies; also the manufacturer of cloth diaper brands Flip and Econobum.
+In 2005, BumGenius appeared on the scene.
+It is part of a larger company called Cotton Babies, also the manufacturer of cloth diaper brands Flip and Econobum.
 With a motto of "necessity is the mother of invention," they started with a pocket diaper with an innovative snappable insert.
-From there, they added more styles and the company grew, all the while keeping in mind that their diapers should all come about to fill the needs of individual families.
-The Freetime diaper is their all-in-one style and is a more practical option for parents who are newcomers to the cloth diaper bandwagon.
+From there, they added more styles, and the company grew while keeping in mind that their diapers should all come about to fill the needs of individual families.
+The Freetime diaper is their all-in-one style and is a more practical option for parents who are newcomers to the cloth diaper cloth diaper bandwagon.

 This all-in-one style has two attached microfiber inserts that lay over one another for double-layered absorbency.
-The third layer of microfiber fabric is found sewn into the shell of the diaper.
-Despite all this, the bumGenius Freetime was only average in our absorbency tests.
+The third layer of microfiber fabric is sewn into the shell of the diaper.
+The bumGenius Freetime was only average in our absorbency tests despite all this.
 However, during our hands-on testing, it was always sufficient, and thanks to the way the inserts are sewn in, it can accept additional layers of inserts when needed.

 The two inserts are attached to the shell on one end only, then lay over one another for double-layered absorbency.
 This configuration allows the inserts to overlap or fold a few different ways to maximize absorption in just the right spot.
 If you find that it is still not enough, you can place an extra insert or prefold underneath it all without having to sacrifice the soft stay-dry lining.

-Above you can see the result of our in-house absorbency test, showing an average amount of green.
-The inserts have a smooth wicking fabric on top and terrycloth-like microfiber underneath.
-We like that it is impossible to place the wrong fabric against baby's skin by accident, as they are sewn in right side up.
-This feature is just one more in the long list of conveniences added to help keep the process simple and fool-proof.
+In the picture above, you can see the result of our in-house absorbency test, showing an average amount of green.
+The inserts have a smooth, wicking fabric on top and terrycloth-like microfiber underneath.
+We like that it is impossible to place the wrong fabric against the baby's skin by accident, as they are sewn on right side up.
+This feature is just one more in the long list of conveniences added to help keep the process simple and foolproof.

-The Freetime has three snap positions for the rise and five for the waist.
-The double row of waist snaps helps to keep the diaper flush against baby's belly and prevents leaks or waist gapping.
-Elastic wraps around the back edge of the diaper and the snap tabs are stretchy and flexible, adding to both the comfort and security of this diaper.
-We did not have any problems with leakage during our tests.
+The Freetime has various snap positions to help find a great fit.
+There are three snap positions for the rise and four snap positions for the waist.
+The double row of waist snaps helps to keep the diaper flush against the baby's belly and prevents leaks or waist gapping.
+Elastic wraps around the back edge of the diaper, and the snap tabs are stretchy and flexible, adding to both the comfort and security of this diaper.
+While testing this product, we did not encounter any problems with leakage.

-For an AIO, the Freetime has an unusually slender profile, seeming less bulky than all other AIO's in our review.
-The polyester lining is not as soft as some others, but there were no rough spots or itchy fabrics that may irritate baby's skin.
+For an AIO, the Freetime has an unusually slender profile, seeming less bulky than all other AIOs in our review.
+The polyester lining is not as soft as some others, but there were no rough spots or itchy fabrics that may irritate the baby's skin.
 The cover fabric is silky smooth, and the elastics around the legs and back of the diaper are not stiff.
-We very much appreciate that there are stretchy tabs where the diaper snaps at the waist.
-You can get an extra snug fit without the fear of digging into baby's belly.
+We appreciate that there are stretchy tabs where the diaper snaps at the waist.
+You can get an extra snug fit without the fear of digging into the baby's belly.

 Laundering is where this all catches up to you.
-Like any other AIO, the entire diaper, cover and insert alike, must be washed after each change.
-It can be tumble dried on a low setting, but as everything is attached, it can take longer than those with removable inserts.
+Like any other AIO, you must wash the entire diaper, cover, and insert after each change.
+We recommend using a baby detergent that works for cloth diapers, and the best baby detergents review can offer recommendations.
+It can be tumble-dried on a low setting, but it can take longer than those with removable inserts as everything is attached.
 The benefits of the unfoldable inserts of the Freetime are seemingly endless, as they can be more or less separated for drying, helping speed up the process a little.
-This feature makes it a good option for those looking for a faster drying AIO.
-Although it is ok to machine dry this diaper, ultimately we recommend line drying.
+This feature makes it a good option for those looking for a faster-drying AIO.
+Although it is okay to machine dry this diaper, we recommend line drying.
 It extends the life of the diaper, particularly elastics and snaps, and helps to maintain the integrity of the waterproofing.